 January 2005 saw the initiation of a new 1-year Master's level programme in Psychology Therapy in Primary Care, jointly run by the Universities of Stirling and Dundee.
 Trainees are employed in NHS Boards and provide clinical services as part of supervised practice during training.
 These courses focus on the development of competences relating to a specific area of focus.
 Graduates can therefore enter the workforce quickly and respond to pressing service demands (e.g. support for NHS Boards to meet the CAMHS and Psychological Therapies Heat Targets).

-Recruitment for the 2016 intake in now closed.
+Recruitment for the 2017 intake will go live on 22nd July 2016.
 Please click on the link below for more details.

 An additional Master's programme in Applied Psychology for Children and Young People was commissioned by NES in 2007 at the University of Edinburgh.
 Trainees are employed in NHS Boards and provide clinical services as part of supervised practice during training.
 These courses focus on the development of competences relating to a specific area of focus.
 Graduates can therefore enter the workforce quickly and respond to pressing service demands (e.g. support for NHS Boards to meet the CAMHS and Psychological Therapies Heat Targets).

-Recruitment for the 2016 intake is now closed.
+Recruitment for the 2017 intake will go live on the 25th July 2016.
 Please click on the link below for more details.

 Clinical - University of Glasgow/University of Edinburgh